DodgeHo/MATLAB_Tutorials_and_Exercise/README.md

                 (Draw a gray picture in pseudo-color by matlab)

+┃ ┃ ┠━━VisualCryptographyicScheme/

+                (To solve the problem of pixel expansion a(3,3) visual cryptographyic scheme without pixel expansion is proposed, in which the generated shares have the same size as the original secret image.)

 ┃ ┃ ┠━━WatermarkAttackAnalysis/

                 (A simulation experiment that we try to refetch the Watermark from the picture which we insert the water mark, but under different kinds of attacktion, like white noise, rotation, etc.)